 Under Section 208 of the Clean Water Act (CWA), PAG, as the region’s Designated Planning Agency (DPA), must update the 208 Plan.
 Federal Regulation 40 C.F.R 130.6 additionally describes that Plans shall be updated as needed to reflect changing water quality conditions and results of implementation actions or new requirements.
 Existing and new point sources of pollution must be consistent with the principles and future conditions described in this 208 Plan.
 The PAG 208 planning process provides a means for stakeholders to engage in regional environmental decision-making and helps create coordination among jurisdictions, while meeting water quality management goals and protecting priority water bodies.

-The Draft 208 Plan, including appendices, are listed below:
+The most recent Draft 208 Plan, including appendices, are listed below:

 - The changes to the procedure for a facility to achieve 208 consistency.
 These were streamlined to be more efficient and effective at achieving regional coordination and water quality benefits;